Visiting Spring Valley Hospital

 The nurses will help patients gather their belongings and provide discharge instructions.
 Upon discharge, patients will be escorted to the Patient Service Representative Office to finalize payment arrangements and then to their ride.

-The valet is operational Monday - Friday from 8 a.m. to 5 p.m. at the main entrance of the hospital off S. Rainbow Blvd.
+The valet is operational Monday - Friday from 8 a.m. to 5 p.m. at the main entrance of the hospital off South Rainbow Boulevard.

 Spring Valley Hospital Medical is a nonsmoking facility.
 It is the hospital's policy to provide a smoke-free environment for patients, visitors, employees, medical staff, vendors and contractors within, and immediately surrounding the institution.
 Smoking in patient rooms, or anywhere else within the facility is prohibited.
 Designated smoking areas are outside the building.
 The staff asks that patients not leave the hospital to smoke outside.
 It's very important to note to telemetry patients, that the telemetry transmitter will not transmit outside the hospital.